kubernetes-retired/kubernetes-anywhere/README.md

   $KUBE_WORKER_1 $KUBE_WORKER_2
 ```

-If you only know some of the peer hostnames/IPs, you can launch Weave Net router like this:
+If only some of the peer hostnames/IPs are known, launch the Weave Net router as follows:

 ```Shell
 weave launch-router --init-peer-count 6 $KUBE_ETCD_1 $KUBE_MASTER_0 $KUBE_WORKER_1
 ```

-or even
+or:

 ```Shell
 weave launch-router --init-peer-count 6 $KUBE_MASTER_0
 ```

-Otherwise, you could also run `weave connect` later, just make sure to pass `--init-peer-count` with a number of servers you are expecing to have in your cluster.
+You can also run `weave connect` at a later time, and pass `--init-peer-count` with the number of servers you expect to have in your cluster.

-Next, you need to launch Weave proxy for the Docker API.
-It's crictical to pass `--rewrite-inspect` flag for Kubernetes integration to function properly.
+In order to communicate with the docker daemon through Weave, launch Weave Docker API Proxy.

 ```Shell
 weave launch-proxy --rewrite-inspect
 ```

+>>**Important** For the Kubernetes integration to function properly, it is crictical that you pass the `--rewrite-inspect` flag when launching the Weave Docker API Proxy.

-And finally, you need to expose the host on Weave Net and set a DNS record for it like so:
+Finally, expose the host and make it available to Weave Net by setting its DNS record:

 ```Shell
 weave expose -h "$(hostname).weave.local"
 ```

-Before launching any containers you will also need to point Docker client to Weave proxy socket by setting `$DOCKER_HOST` like with the following command:
+Before launching any containers you must first point the Docker client to the Weave proxy socket by setting `$DOCKER_HOST` environment variable:

 ```Shell
 eval $(weave env)
 ```

-The above can be wrapped in a simple provisioning script which you will find below.
+The above can be wrapped in a convenient provisioning script which you can find described below.

-### Launch etcd cluster
+### Launch the etcd Cluster

 On `$KUBE_ETCD_1`, run: